10 Sprint Triathlon Zone 3 / Tempo Example Swim Sessions

 FAQ: Sprint Zone 3 / Tempo Swim Training

-What is Zone 3 swim training for Sprint triathlon?
+What are Zone 3 swim sessions for Sprint triathlon?

-How does Zone 3 differ from threshold swim training in Sprint triathlon?
+How is Zone 3 swim training measured in Sprint triathlon?

-How often should Zone 3 swim sessions be used in Sprint training?
+How often should Zone 3 swim sessions be used in Sprint triathlon training?

-Most athletes include one Zone 3 swim session per week, depending on overall swim volume, recovery capacity and training phase.
+Most Sprint triathletes include one Zone 3 swim session each week, depending on their experience, swim volume, recovery capacity and overall training phase.
+Tempo sessions are most effective when balanced with easier technical swimming and higher-intensity training.

 Final Thoughts